ordina-jworks/ordina-jworks.github.io/_posts/2021-04-14-Delegation.md

 By doing this, they unintentionally become a bottleneck and slow the team down.
 At worst, they even make the team members feel micromanaged and disempowered.
 I realised that in order to keep my team productive and thus becoming an effective tech lead, delegation was one of the major keys to success.
-At first I struggled with learning this new skill.
+At first, I struggled with learning this new skill.
 After all, I was not producing anything concrete anymore.
 There was no rewarding merge request afterwards, nor a notification of a successful build.
 The new skill I yet had to learn did not have the same tangible output as writing code.